 Surrounding the kit with sound-absorbing materials like dense blankets

-Aside from isolating walls, floors, and the ceiling, you can also dampen the sound by adding some additional sound-absorbing materials around your drum kit.
-One of the simplest solutions is to go with thicked blankets and find a way to put them around your drum set.
+Aside from isolating floors, walls and ceiling, you can also dampen the sound by adding some additional sound-absorbing materials around your drum.
+One of the simplest solutions is to go with thick blankets and find a way to put them around your kit.
 You can always make custom DIY frames that will either hold these blankets or use any other kind of dampening material.

 Sound dampening riser

 Whether it’s a basement or any other room in your home, creating a custom riser for your drum set is a great soundproofing option.
 Of course, it would be easier to create one in your basement, since you don’t need to worry that much about damaging the floor with additional construction.
 But when done properly, you can use it in any part of your home.

 For this, you’ll need to know the exact surface where your drum components will go, and possibly even add some surface in there for more flexibility.
 Then create a small drum riser from wood and plywood, and then add an adhesive carpet on top of it.
 Aside from soundproofing, it will also make your home studio look cool from the moment someone enters the door.[amazon bestseller=”Sound dampening riser” order_items=”5″ template=”table” button_text=”Check Latest Price” filterby=”title” filter=”LICHIFIT” filter_type=”exclude”]

 If all this sounds too complicated for your home if you don’t have funds, or if you just don’t feel like you want to soundproof a drum room, the solution is simple – use an electronic drum kit.